tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > - The bonding will look similar to **$\text{O}-\text{C}-\text{OH}$** where the central carbon will be bonded to something else, often a carbon backbone

 #### Fats
+Fats are used for:
-- Storing energy: Fats are a way for organisms to store large amounts of energy (in the hydrocarbon chains).
+- **Storing energy**: Organisms store large amounts of energy in the hydrocarbon chains of fats.
 Fats contain twice the amount of energy for the same weight as compared to Phospholipids.
 Simultaneously

 There are two kinds of Fats
 1. [[#Unsaturated Fats]]